NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

         // ...

 		counter = meter.counterBuilder("todobackend.requests.counter")
-				.setDescription("How many times the GET call has been invoked.")
+				.setDescription("How many times an endpoint has been invoked") .setUnit("requests")
-				.setUnit("requests")
 				.build();
 	}